anton1dev/express-movies-app/README.md

 ## Used technologies

 During development process, I've used several web-technologies:
-- `JavaScript` as well as the Best programming language for Web;
+- `JavaScript` as well as the main programming language for Web-development;
 - `Node.js` to develop a back-end application that can use a IMDB API;
 - `Express.js`, `Express Router`, `Helmet` and `Morgan`;
 - `ESLint`, `Prettier`, `Husky` for best code-style;